Navid200/xDrip/docs/Starting-G6.md

 Take a note of your transmitter serial number.
 You will need it possibly for the next 110 days.
 <br/>

+If you see -1 at the end of the serial number, use only the first six characters and omit -1.
 ![G6SerialWithDash1](./Dexcom/images/G6SerialWithDash1.png)
-If you see -1 at the end of the serial number, use only the first six characters and omit -1.
-The transmitter ID to enter for the transmitter shown above is 8KSKDK.
+The transmitter ID to enter for the transmitter box shown above is 8KSKDK.

 <br/>